Campaign Agent

 Once you set everything, you can confirm that campaigns is configured by

 Congratulations!
-Your next step is to create your First Campaign, and then Remediate Resources!
+Your next step is to create your Remediate policy violations in existing infrastructure, and then Remediate Resources!